946336/len/README.md

 <samp>len</samp> is a small utility that counts line lengths from text files.
 Its behavior on other file types is undefined and probably not very safe.

-<samp>len</samp> returns <samp>0</samp> if all lines inspected had lengths within a user-specifiable range, and <samp>1</samp> if any line had a length outside of that range. len does not otherwise produce output unless asked to.
+By default, <samp>len</samp> does not produce any output on stdout or stderr.

 When piping output from <samp>len</samp> to <samp>less</samp>, be sure to specify <samp>-r</samp> with <samp>less</samp> if you want colors to be displayed properly.